Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics

 We consider a system in contact with a heat bath at temperature $T$, as shown in Fig.~\ref{figure}.
 The generalized microscopic coordinates of the system, such as the positions and momenta of all molecules, are represented by $\bfx=(x^1,x^2,...)$.
-The state of the system is characterized by a probability distribution function (PDF) $P(\bfx)$.
-We assume that the system is in a non-equilibrium state and $P(\bfx)$ is not specified.
-In equilibrium, however, the PDF is fixed to the canonical distribution, $P(\bfx)\sim {\rm e}^{-H(\bfx)/k_{\rm B}T}$, where $H(\bfx)$ is the Hamiltonian representing the energy of the micro-state $\bfx $, and $k_{\rm B}$ is the Boltzmann constant (see Appendix~\ref{App:TD} for details).
+The state of the system is characterized by a probability distribution function (PDF) $P(\bfx,t)$.
+We assume that the system is in a non-equilibrium state, so that $P(\bfx,t)$ is not specified a priori and is generally time dependent.
+We consider the Hamiltonian $H(\bfx,t)$, which represents the energy of the micro-state $\bfx$ and is also time dependent.
+In contrast, when the system is in equilibrium, the steady-state PDF is given by the canonical distribution, $P(\bfx)\sim {\rm e}^{-H(\bfx)/k_{\rm B}T}$, where $H(\bfx)$ is a time-independent Hamiltonian and $k_{\rm B}$ is the Boltzmann constant (see Appendix~\ref{App:TD} for details).

-In irreversible thermodynamics, we are interested in a coarse-grained level of description and use several mesoscopic state (meso-state) variables $\bfq=(q^1,q^2,...) $, such as the position of a colloidal particle, rather than in the full micro-state $\bfx $.
-We assume that the meso-state variables $\bfq $ are uniquely determined when all of the microscopic coordinates $\bfx$ are given, {\it i.e.}, $\bfq = \bfq(\bfx)$.
+In irreversible thermodynamics, we are interested in a coarse-grained level of description and use several mesoscopic state (meso-state) variables $\bfq=(q^1,q^2,...)$, rather than in the full micro-state $\bfx $.
+We assume that the meso-state variables $\bfq $ are uniquely determined when all of the microscopic coordinates $\bfx$ are given, i.e., $\bfq = \bfq(\bfx)$.

-Let us consider the local thermodynamic quantities under a given meso-state $\bfq$~\cite{esposito2012stochastic}.
-(See Appendix~\ref{App:GT} for the macroscopic thermodynamics.)
+Let us consider the local thermodynamic quantities under a given meso-state $\bfq$~\cite{esposito2012stochastic} (see Appendix~\ref{App:GT} for the macroscopic thermodynamics).
 First, the system entropy is defined by~\cite{Shiraishi2023,Maruyama09,Parrondo15}

-where $P(\bfx|\bfq)$ is the conditional PDF of the micro-state $\bfx$ under the given meso-state $\bfq$.
-The system entropy $S_\mathrm {sys}$ is a scalar quantity that is invariant under the (phase-space preserving) canonical transformation of $\bfx$, as justified by Liouville's theorem~\cite{Goldstein2001}, and under the point transformation of $\bfq$, {\it i.e.}, a coordinate transformation in configuration space depending only on position and not on velocity.
+where $P(\bfx, t|\bfq)$ is the conditional PDF of the micro-state $\bfx$ under the given meso-state $\bfq$.
+The system entropy $S_\mathrm{sys}$ is a scalar quantity that is invariant under the (phase-space preserving) canonical transformation of $\bfx$, as justified by Liouville's theorem~\cite{Goldstein2001}, and under the point transformation of $\bfq$, i.e., a coordinate transformation in configuration space depending only on position and not on velocity.